Understanding where your power comes from helps you make smarter, more sustainable choices for your household.

 How Renewable Electricity Reaches Your Home

-One of the biggest misconceptions about signing up for a “green energy plan” is that green electrons will flow specifically to your house while your neighbor gets the dirty ones.
-The electrical grid doesn’t work that way.
-A great way to visualize how renewable electricity works on the grid is to think of it as a giant bathtub.
+One of the most persistent misconceptions about signing up for a green energy plan is the belief that clean electrons will be routed directly to your home while your neighbor continues to receive power from fossil fuels.
+The physical reality of the electrical grid simply does not work that way.
+A great way to visualize how renewable electricity works on the grid is to imagine the infrastructure as a massive, shared bathtub.

-Imagine that all the power plants in your region, whether they burn coal, harness wind, or split atoms, are pouring water into this massive tub.
-Once the water (electricity) is in the tub (the grid), it all mixes together.
+Think of all the power plants in your region — from large coal-burning stations to sprawling wind farms — as various faucets pouring water into this giant tub.
+Once the electricity enters the grid, it all mixes together instantly.
 You cannot separate the “clean water” from the “dirty water.”
-When you turn on your faucet (your lights), you get a mix of whatever is in the tub at that moment.
-This grid mix can change hourly based on demand and generation, but choosing renewables helps add more clean energy over time.
+When you turn on your lights, you draw a mix of whatever happens to be in the tub at that exact moment.
+This grid mix can change hourly based on demand, but choosing renewables helps add more clean energy over time.

 So, why bother choosing a renewable plan?
-When you pay for a green plan, you are effectively paying someone to pour more clean water into the tub.
-While the water coming out of your faucet is still a mix, your payment ensures the overall mixture becomes cleaner for everyone, reducing the need for dirty sources to fill the tub.
+When you purchase a green plan, you are effectively paying a clean generator to pour more pure water into the tub.
+Over time, your financial support ensures the overall mixture becomes cleaner for everyone on the regional grid, reducing the collective need for dirty sources.

 Types of Renewable Electricity Sources